JuliaNLSolvers/LsqFit.jl/README.md

 * `atol`: absolute tolerance for negativity check
 * `rtol`: relative tolerance for negativity check

 This returns the error or uncertainty of each parameter fit to the model and already scaled by the associated degrees of freedom.
-Please note, this is a LOCAL quantity calculated from the jacobian of the model evaluated at the best fit point and NOT the result of a parameter exploration.
+Please note, this is a LOCAL quantity calculated from the Jacobian of the model evaluated at the best fit point and NOT the result of a parameter exploration.

 If no weights are provided for the fits, the variance is estimated from the mean squared error of the fits.
-If weights are provided, the weights are assumed to be the inverse of the variances or of the covariance matrix, and errors are estimated based on these and the jacobian, assuming a linearization of the model around the minimum squared error point.
+If weights are provided, the weights are assumed to be the inverse of the variances or of the covariance matrix, and errors are estimated based on these and the Jacobian, assuming a linearization of the model around the minimum squared error point.

 `margin_of_error = margin_error(fit, alpha=0.05; atol, rtol)`: